Luis-Munoz-Santos/Hispaniola_Seismicity_ML/README.md

 print(cat.__str__(print_all=True))
 #print(catdf)
 ```
-For using PyOcto associator (https://github.com/yetinam/pyocto) instead, you can use the following script:
+You can also use PyOcto associator (https://github.com/yetinam/pyocto) instead of the default easyQuake associator:
 ```
 import pyocto
 import pandas as pd